aziz-abdellaoui10/JobCopilot/README.md

 tailors your CV per role, and tracks your applications — rebuilt clean from everything we iterated on.

+## Data persistence — read this if you lost data after a restart

+The app stores everything in a single compact JSON file (`copilot_db.json`) next to `app.py` — no external database, by design.
+That file is written to disk every time you change something, and on your **own machine** it will just sit there permanently across restarts.

+**If you're running this on shared/cloud hosting (e.g. Streamlit Community Cloud), that file can be wiped whenever the container restarts, gets redeployed, or wakes up from sleep** — the container's disk isn't guaranteed to persist, independent of anything the app does.
+This is the most likely explanation if data disappeared after a restart; it isn't a bug in the storage code.

+The fix: **Profile → Backup & Restore**
+- **Export** downloads your entire current state (profile, scouted roles, likes, application history) as a single compact `.json` file.
+- **Restore** uploads that file back in, replacing whatever's currently in the app.

+Get in the habit of exporting after a scouting session if you're on shared hosting, or just run the app locally (`streamlit run app.py` on your own machine) where this isn't a concern at all.

 ## Setup

 1. Create `.streamlit/secrets.toml` next to `app.py`: